NuKeeperDotNet/NuKeeper/README.md

  * *api* Overrides `github_api_endpoint` in `config.json`.
 Must be a fully qualified URL.
  * *maxpr* Overrides `max_pull_requests_per_repository` in `config.json`.
  * *log* Overrides `log_level` in `config.json`.
+ * *include* Only consider packages matching this regex pattern.
+ * *exclude* Do not consider packages matching this regex pattern.